How Can You Accurately Test Your Car Battery’s Health and Charge Capacity?

 Why Is Specific Gravity Important in Assessing Battery Health?

-Specific gravity measures electrolyte density in lead-acid batteries using a hydrometer.
-Fully charged cells show 1.265–1.299; values below 1.225 indicate low charge.
-Uneven readings across cells suggest sulfation or internal damage.
-This method is unreliable for sealed AGM or gel batteries, which require voltage or conductance testing.
+Specific gravity measures the electrolyte density in lead-acid batteries using a hydrometer.
+Fully charged cells typically register 1.265–1.299.
+Values below 1.225 indicate low charge, while inconsistent readings across cells suggest sulfation or internal damage.
+This method is not applicable for sealed AGM, gel, or LiFePO4 batteries, which require voltage, conductance, or load testing instead.

 How Do Temperature and Age Affect Battery Testing Results?